 Your nurse will talk to you about ways to keep safe and offer you some printed information with helpful reminders.
 We are better when we work together and together we can prevent patient falls at CHOP.

-Related Centers and Programs: Family Relations
+Related Centers and Programs: Department of Family Relations